 When Does a Clog Need a Pro Plumber?

 - Where is it?
 One of the most important aspects of a clog is where in your plumbing it appeared.
 Most of your home’s pipes are in tough-to-reach places like behind walls and under floors.
-Some clogs may need specialized equipment to reach in the first place.
+Some clogs may need special equipment to reach in the first place.

 Where Can Clogs Form in My Plumbing System?

 Unfortunately, there aren’t many places in your plumbing clogs can’t form.
-We count on our plumbing for so many tasks like cleaning, cooking and laundry.
+We count on our plumbing for so many chores like cleaning, cooking and laundry.
 A clog can show up near the appliances and fixtures we use or within the pipes themselves.

 - Kitchen Clogs: Your kitchen sink and dishwasher are the most common places for a clog to form.
 Is your kitchen drain clogged?
-Use the garbage disposal properly to make sure food waste doesn’t collect.
+Use the garbage disposal properly to ensure food waste doesn’t collect.
 But if the disposal itself is clogged, don’t reach into it!
 The blades can result in injury.

 How to Clear a Clogged Drain